NellielProject/Nelliel/documentation/PLUGIN-DEV.md

 2. `$args` - [Required] An array of variables or parameters to be passed on to any registered functions or methods.
 3. `$returnable` - [Optional] An optional variable that should be returned.
 If not passed, will have the value null.

-If `$returnable` is given, all plugin methods and functions registered to the hook should return the variable as-is or modified.
+If `$returnable` is given, all plugin methods and functions registered to the hook should return the variable as-is or with a modified value.
 If it is not returned or the type has been changed, the previous value will be passed on instead.

 ## Function Registration
-To add a function to a hook, call `addHookFunction`.
+To add a function to a hook, call `addFunction`.
 Four parameters can be passed:
 1. `$hook_name` - [Required] A string matching the name of a hook.
 2. `$function_name` - [Required] The name of the function being registered.
 This must include the namespace path.
 3. `$plugin_id` - [Required] The ID of the plugin.
 4. `$priority` - [Optional] Sets the priority of execution.
-If not given, defaults to 10.
+Defaults to 10.

-To remove a function from a hook, call `removeHookFunction`.
+To remove a function from a hook, call `removeFunction`.
 Three parameters can be passed:
 1. `$hook_name` - [Required] A string matching the name of a hook.
 2. `$function_name` - [Required] The name of the function being registered.
 This must include the namespace path.
 3. `$plugin_id` - [Required] The ID of the plugin.

 ## Class Method Registration
-To add a class method to a hook, call `addHookMethod`.
+To add a class method to a hook, call `addMethod`.
 Five parameters can be passed during registration:
 1. `$hook_name` - [Required] A string matching the name of a hook.
 2. `$class` - [Required] An instance of the class containing the method.
 3. `$method_name` - [Required] The name of the method.
 4. `$plugin_id` - [Required] The ID of the plugin.
 5. `$priority` - [Optional] An optional parameter setting the priority of execution.
-If not given, defaults to 10.
+Defaults to 10.

-To remove a class method from a hook, call `removeHookMethod`.
+To remove a class method from a hook, call `removeMethod`.
 Four parameters can be passed:
 1. `$hook_name` - [Required] A string matching the name of a hook.
 2. `$class` - [Required] An instance of the class containing the method.
 3. `$method_name` - [Required] The name of the method.